Society for Canadian Women in Science and Technology: History

 SCWIST was founded in Vancouver, BC in 1981 by six women: Mary Vickers, Hilda Ching, Abby Schwarz, Mary Jo Duncan, Diana Herbst and Margaret Benston.
 It was registered as a charity under the federal Income Tax Act in 1984.

 In 1983, the Registry of Skilled Women, BC and Yukon was produced.
 SCWIST also organized the first National Conference on Women in Science and Technology the same year.

-The members focused on girls and the development of the educational programs for them.
+The members focused on girls and the development of educational programs for them.
 The program Girls in Science started in 1984 and ran in many communities in BC.
-The program grew over the years into ms infinity (1990) and Project Tomorrow (1993).
-Ms infinity program is still ongoing.
-It is funded by Natural Sciences and Engineering Research Council and it inspires young women by introducing them to exciting careers in science and technology.
-Ms infinity program also offers an e-mentoring program for the girls in the 11th and 12th grades.
+The program grew over the years into MS infinity (1990) and Project Tomorrow (1993).
+Ms infinity's program is still ongoing.
+It is funded by the Natural Sciences and Engineering Research Council and it inspires young women by introducing them to exciting careers in science and technology.
+Ms infinity program also offers an e-mentoring program for girls in the 11th and 12th grades.

-SCWIST established a first year achievement award for a female student enrolled in BCIT full-time technology program in 1986.
-This award was renamed in honour of Margaret Benston after her death in 1991 to Margaret Lowe Benston Memorial.
+SCWIST established a first-year achievement award for a female student enrolled in BCIT's full-time technology program in 1986.
+This award was renamed in honour of Margaret Benston after she died in 1991 at the Margaret Lowe Benston Memorial.
 The scholarship program expanded over the years.